 How gratitude works

 - Keep a journal.
-Write down what you’re thankful for.
-It’ll help keep you thinking about the good things your life.
-That can help keep stress and problems in perspective.
-It also gives you a log of good memories to revisit and enjoy again.
+Writing down what you’re thankful for helps keep you thinking about the positive aspects of your life, which may help keep stress and difficulties in perspective.
+It also gives you a log of positive memories to revisit and relish.

 - Send a thank-you letter.
-Who are you thankful for?
-Take the time to write to someone and tell them.
-If you can, deliver the letter in person.
-Thanking people who make a difference in your life can give you a “happiness boost.”
-It’ll give them a boost, too.
+Take the time to write to someone how much you appreciate them — and, if possible, deliver it in person.
+Acknowledging people who make a difference in your life can give you a “happiness boost” and give them a boost, too.

 - Focus on the positive.
-When good things happen, take time to think about them.
-Give yourself the time to enjoy happy emotions and experiences.
-And give yourself permission to fully enjoy your success.
+When good things happen, take time to think about and savor them.
+Give yourself the time to enjoy positive emotions and experiences — and permission to revel in your own success.

 - Make a mental note.
-Each day, think about the good things in your life.
-Picture them in your mind and take a mental snapshot.
-This can help you strengthen good memories.
+Each day, think about the good things in your life and take a mental picture.
+This can help you reinforce the positive memories.